 Rhinoplasty risks and safety information

-The decision to have nose surgery is extremely personal and you’ll have to decide if the benefits will fulfill your goals and if the risks and potential rhinoplasty complications are acceptable.
+The decision to have plastic surgery is extremely personal.
+You will have to decide if the benefits will achieve your goals and if the risks and potential complications of rhinoplasty are acceptable.

 - Anesthesia risks